MohamedSalama26/CodeAlpha_Portfolio_Website/README.md

 This is a **Personal Portfolio Website** created as part of the CodeAlpha Frontend Development Internship.

-The project showcases my skills, resume, and contact information, and is designed with a modern, responsive layout using HTML and CSS.
+The project showcases my skills, resume, and contact information, and is designed with a modern, responsive layout using HTML5 and CSS3.

 ---